-This bud vase holder was the best purchase this year!
+This bud vase holder was the best purchase last year!
 It makes it so easy to create simple, but beautiful centerpieces for your table for every season!
-To create the perfect July 4th centerpiece, I simple added white hydrangeas and red carnations.
+To create the perfect July 4th centerpiece, I simply added white hydrangeas and red carnations.
 It’s super easy, and the flowers last for days!

-3. Decorate with red and white dish towels in your kitchen.
+3. Decorate with red, white, and blue dish towels in your kitchen.

-And yes, they can be the same ones you pulled out for Christmas, and Valentine’s Day!
+And yes, they can be the same red and white towels you pulled out for Christmas and Valentine’s Day!
 I know it’s kind of silly, but I love new dish towels for the kitchen.
 The beauty of red and white dish towels is their versatility!
 Just think of all the holidays you can use them — Christmas, Valentine’s Day, Memorial Day, and of course Independence Day!
 Throw in a few navy or blue and white dish towels, and you’re all set!

 I like to roll them and add them to my three-tiered stand for a great patriotic display!